ROCm/rocALUTION/docs/usermanual/singlenode.rst

 Single-node computation
 ***********************

 In this document, all base objects (metrices, vectors, and stencils) for computation on a single-node (shared-memory) system are described.
-A typical configuration is illustrated in :numref:`single-node`.
+A typical configuration is illustrated in the figure below.

+.. _single-node-figure:
 .. figure:: ../data/single-node.png
   :alt: single-node system configuration
   :align: center